vaginessa/dns-wiki/FAQ.md

 <a name="FAQ21"></a>
 ##### (21) How to install AFWall+ as a regular app?

-> Just download it via Google Play Store, F-Droid or here on GitHub and install it - that's it!
+> Just download it via F-Droid, Google Play Store, or here on GitHub.
+Then install it.
+That's it!

 > Advance users can directly install it via adb:

 <code> adb install afwall+.apk </code> (default install method)

-> Or you may also copy and download the afwall+.apk file on your device and install it using any file explorers.
+> Or you may also copy and download the afwall+.apk file on your device and install it using any file explorer.

 <a name="FAQ22"></a>
 ##### (22) How to install AFWall+ as system app (**only for test reasons!**)